 Carol Westbrook is a wildlife and scenic photographer, with many of her photographs of the Grand Tetons and the Snowy Range Mountain in Wyoming as well as Yellowstone National Park.

 I was born and raised in Wyoming to a very artistic family, and one that liked to be off the beaten path.
-As a teenager I did lots of backpacking into remote areas of Wyoming, Colorado and Montana.
+As a teenager, I backpacked into remote areas of Wyoming, Colorado, and Montana.
 I wanted to share the incredible beauty I was fortunate to have witnessed.
-My Dad gave all four siblings 35 mm cameras when I was in high school and since I cannot paint or draw (trust me, I have tried) the only medium I was able to express myself in was photography.
+My Dad gave all four siblings 35 mm cameras when I was in high school, and since I cannot paint or draw (trust me, I have tried), the only medium I could express myself in was photography.

 I have also dabbled in stained glass - all three mediums (copper foil, mosaic, and lead), which feeds the perfectionist in me.
 I also love to quilt and tend to lean toward the bold palettes in that medium.
 I learned to knit from my paternal grandmother and still enjoy knitting while listening to the news at night.
-Lately I have dabbled in lapidary and hope to breathe life into that output as well.
+Lately, I have dabbled in lapidary and hope to breathe life into that output.
 But photography has always been my favorite.